Joint Names insurance

 If you are a builder and wish to add the householder or bank or mortgage as joint name to your contractors all risks policy, please read further below.

-At first, this seems an odd thing to do, but I will explain why this is fantastic for the builder, and could well be the requirement of your contract with them.
+At first, this seems an odd thing to do, but we will explain why this is fantastic for the builder, and could well be the requirement of your contract with them.

 Let’s start from the beginning.
 Most home insurance policies will not provide any cover in the event that a builder damages your home whilst renovating or extending it.
 This is known as a “contractors” clause.